This roundup highlights the best hospitals in Mexico plus what to expect from the Mexican healthcare system.

 Across Mexico, there are more than 4,000 hospitals where patients undergo all types of medical procedures.
 The majority (around 70%) are private hospitals.
 The rest are public facilities.

 Foreign residents who have a CURP (Mexican social security number) are eligible to enroll in the public health program.
+It’s one of the benefits of getting residency in Mexico.
 The Mexican Social Security Institute (IMSS) oversees public health as well as pensions and social security.

 - Thinking about moving to Mexico?
 The Mexico Residency Roadmap is a step-by-step guide for how to get your residency so you can move to Mexico LEGALLY.